isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-11-14-Second-Reading-Speech-by-Minister-for-Law-Mr-K-Shanmugam-on-the-Penal-Code-Amendment-Bill.md

 {:start="20"}
 20. Sir, I beg to move.

-<a href="/files/news/parliamentary-speeches/2012/04/Annex A: Names of lawyers and academics consulted">Annex A: Names of lawyers and academics consulted(0.05MB)</a>
+<a id="annex" href="/files/news/parliamentary-speeches/2012/04/Annex A: Names of lawyers and academics consulted">Annex A: Names of lawyers and academics consulted(0.05MB)</a>

 <p class="right-side-updated">Last updated on 27 Dec 2017</p>